 Baby Gum Disease

-If plaque builds up inside your baby's mouth, she could develop gum disease.
-When you're cleaning your baby's mouth, check her gums for signs of this condition.
+If plaque builds up inside your baby's mouth, they could develop gum disease.
+When you're cleaning your baby's mouth, check their gums for signs of this condition.
 Red, swollen gums are a sign of gum disease.
 Bleeding baby gums are another sign of gum disease; you may notice bleeding after brushing.

 Gum disease can be treated with a good oral hygiene routine and professional dental cleanings.
 If it's not treated early, more invasive treatments, like deep cleaning or surgery, may be needed.